vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/080/05_hanto_nu.md

 Metre) as popular.
 Here it continues the slangy tone set by baḍā́(1) and the questions in 3.

-Ge supplies a verb in c: “(uns bring) … Ruhm,” while I take the acc. neuter phrase there as a loose goal: “put … first for … fame.”
+Geldner supplies a verb in c: “(uns bring) … Ruhm,” while I take the acc. neuter phrase there as a loose goal: “put … first for … fame.”
 Note that the vājayú qualifying śrávaḥ reappears in the next verse as a masc. modifying rátham.